VAnD4L/VAnD4L/README.md

 ## Hi there I'm  Oren a penetration tester
 ### 📫 How to reach me: orenzelig@gmail.com,
-### 🌱 I’m currently learning penetration testing
+### 🪛 I’m currently working as a penetration tester
-### 🔭 I’m currently working on my projects
+### 🔭 I’m currently studying about mobile application exploitation
-### 👯 I’m looking to collaborate with others on Cyber security or any open source project
+### 👯 I’m looking to collaborate with others on Cyber security or any open source projects related

 ![VAnD4L github stats](https://github-readme-stats.vercel.app/api?username=VAnD4L&show_icons=true&theme=tokyonight)